-Cheers, the sitcom about a group of quirky, everyday people who work and meet regularly at the titular Boston watering hole ran 11 seasons on NBC and took final drink orders May 20, 1993 after 275 half-hour episodes.
+Cheers, the sitcom about a group of quirky, everyday people who work and meet regularly at the titular Boston watering hole ran 11 seasons on NBC and took final drink orders May 20, 1993, after 275 episodes.
 The show racked up 117 Emmy Award nominations with 28 wins and launched the careers of many beloved actors.
-Let’s reopen the bar tab and tally what the cast has been up to over a quarter century.
+Let’s reopen the bar tab and tally what the cast has been up to over a quarter-century.

 Ted Danson’s character, Sam “Mayday” Malone, was an ex-baseball player turned bartender with a roving eye for female patrons and staff alike.
 The role was a breakout for the actor with viewers tuning in each week to witness the crossfire banter between Malone and his co-stars.
 Danson jumped to the big screen in films such as Three Men and a Baby (1987) and Getting Even with Dad (1994), but it's been television work that has been consistently keeping him in the public eye.
 Post Cheers he starred in Becker (1998-2004), Damages (2007-2010), Bored to Death (2009-2011), CSI: Crime Scene Investigation (2011-2015), The Good Place (2016-2018) and played himself on Curb Your Enthusiasm (2000-2017).
 Offscreen Danson divorced Casey Coates in 1992 after 15 years of marriage and embarked on a highly publicized but short-lived relationship with Whoopi Goldberg.
 He married actress Mary Steenburgen (Book Club) in 1995 and they have two daughters together.